Regional Program Manager — Older Adults Technology Services from AARP

 Rachel Sorenson has been a member of RMHCS Board of Directors since May 2021.
 Rachel grew up as an Army Brat, but has lived in Colorado longer than anywhere else, so it’s officially home.

 Rachel has worked as a Registered Nurse since 2003.
 She has earned a Bachelor of Science in Nursing from the University of Portland and a Master of Science in Nursing in Veteran and Military Healthcare from the University of Colorado.
-Her past nursing experience includes Mother/Baby, Labor/Delivery, Medical/Surgical, Home Health, and various leadership roles from Head Nurse to Unit Commander.
-She currently works as a Nurse Case Manager for CVS and serves as the senior nurse for the Colorado Army National Guard.
+Her past nursing experience includes Mother/Baby, Labor/Delivery, Medical/Surgical, Home Health, Nurse Case Manager, and various leadership positions from Head Nurse to Unit Commander.
+She currently works as a School Nurse Consultant in Colorado Springs and serves as the senior nurse for the Colorado Army National Guard.
 She is passionate about helping individuals achieve a better level of health so they can live life to the fullest.

 Rachel and her husband Kevin have three children who keep them busy with their various activities.
 She loves spending her free time with her family and when possible, she likes to explore Colorado’s many trails.